Contrast-Security-OSS/workshop/presentation/reveal-hugo/content/m03-instrumenting-java-app/index.md

 Instructors: you'll need to configure a few things for this workshop available in the GitHub repository.
 Each section has a README to guide you.

 Explain to your student users there is overlap with this module and the module where we instrument a java application.
-Remind your student-users this module assumes working knowledge of Docker.
+Remind your student-users this module assumes working knowledge of using a command-line, Java, and building code.

 - Use apps/eval-provisioning/create-orgs.sh to setup your student users with accounts on the Eval TeamServer.
 - Use apps/setup.sh to setup and run vulnerable applications in containers on a Kubernetes cluster.
 We're configured to use AKS.